MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Storage error after deleting a cluster

 If you delete a cluster, you can encounter an error if you haven't cleared the storage pools from the deleted cluster yet.
-The storage pools are locked by the old cluster object, so you must manually clear them.
+The deleted cluster object locks the storage pools, so you must manually clear the pools.

 If you've already encountered this error message, here's how to clear the deleted cluster object from the storage pools: